nodes777/github-viewer/README.md

 ## Deviations

 I included some error handling that wasn't explicitly defined in the design.
 I also included some accessibility features not defined in the spec.
+Responsive design was included, but not tested.

 NPM Packages: